Increased postal ballots expected since 2021

-There has been a lot of talk recently of increasing numbers of people who will want to vote by post in the 2021 elections, with some even going as far as saying that voting should be an entirely postal system due to health concerns over COVID-19 and social distancing.
-To the general public, this may seem a simple change, and perhaps even a welcome one, but for those working in electoral departments, it could mean extra work, longer hours, and having to carry out essential work in close contact with other workers.
+The last two years have seen our everyday lives altered, from working from home and online meetings, to increased online deliveries and home improvements.
+Last year there was an increasing number of people who wanted to vote by post in their local elections, with some even going as far as saying that voting should be an entirely postal system due to health concerns over COVID-19 and social distancing.
+To the general public, this may have seemed a simple change, and perhaps even a welcome one, but for those working in electoral departments, it could mean extra work, longer hours, and having to carry out essential work in close contact with other workers.

 Is voting by post on the rise?

 Until the late 90s postal votes only accounted for around 2% of valid votes, this rose to nearly 19% by 2010, and while these numbers fell slightly between 2017 and 2019, world events have stepped in to shift that balance towards the desire to complete the ballot papers remotely and post them in to be counted.
 But why the increase in postal voting, and is it likely to continue to rise?

 What are the reasons for more postal votes?